pivotal/docs-tap/install-tanzu-cli.md

     Where `DOWNLOADED-CLUSTER-ESSENTIALS-PACKAGE` is the cluster essentials package you downloaded.

-1. **If your registry needs a custom certificate**, you will need to [load that configuration](https://carvel.dev/kapp-controller/docs/v0.32.0/controller-config/) into the cluster before installing `kapp-controller`.
-If your registry uses a public certificate, this step is not needed.
+1. (Optional) If your registry needs a custom certificate, you must [load that configuration](https://carvel.dev/kapp-controller/docs/v0.32.0/controller-config/) into the cluster before installing `kapp-controller`.
+If your registry uses a public certificate, this step is not required.

    Create the `kapp-controller` namespace: